WolfgangMehner/vim-plugins/lua-support/README.md

   *  CREDITS

-Lua-IDE for Vim/gVim.
+Lua-IDE for Vim/gVim/Neovim.
 It is written to considerably speed up writing code in a consistent style.
 This is done by inserting complete statements, idioms and comments.
 These code fragments are provided in an extendible template library.
 This plug-in helps with running and compiling Lua scripts, applying the code checker, and provides quick access to the online documentation of the Lua functions.
 Please read the documentation.

-This plug-in can be used with Vim version 7.x.
+This plug-in can be used with Vim version 7.3+ and Neovim 0.2.1+.

 Lua is: Copyright 1994-2016 Lua.org, PUC-Rio.